Golden Eagle

 Designed to keep the four year olds in training, there is an option for Everest horses to step up in trip as well.

-It will be the richest race run at Rosehill and one of the top three in the country.
+It was the richest race run at Rosehill and one of the top three in the country.
+It was moved however to Randwick from 2025.

 Also run on the same day are new races the $3m Russell Balding Stakes (previously run each year under the name of the previous year's Everest winner) and the $750,000 Rosehill Gold Cup.